Tuberculosis

 - Call Niagara Region Public Health Infectious Disease Program at 905-688-8248 ext.
 7330 within one working day

-Tell patients with potential pulmonary tuberculosis to self-isolate until initial smear results are available.
+Advise patients with potential pulmonary tuberculosis to self-isolate until initial smear results are available.

 -

-Positive tuberculin skin test reporting
+Report a positive tuberculin skin test

 To report a positive tuberculin skin test, you can either: